Phil Keaggy: 1960s

 Keaggy was a member of a mid-1960s garage rock band called the Squires; one of their songs ("Batmobile"), which he co-wrote, appears on the compilation album Highs in the Mid-Sixties, Volume 9.
 In 1966 he joined Volume IV, which in 1967 became New Hudson Exit.
 The band appeared frequently in Youngstown clubs and also released a Keaggy composition, "Come With Me", as a single on the Date label.
 At one point, New Hudson Exit had considered Joe Walsh as its lead guitarist.
-Walsh would later establish himself as guitarist for the James Gang before embarking on a solo career and work with the Eagles.
+Walsh later established himself as the guitarist for The James Gang before embarking on a solo career and work with the Eagles.

 In 1968, Keaggy and longtime friend drummer John Sferra, along with bassist Steve Markulin, formed the band Glass Harp.
-The band gigged in and around the Youngstown, Ohio, area and found work at school dances and clubs.
-This incarnation of the band recorded several demos, and released the single "Where Did My World Come From?" on the United Audio label in 1969.
+The band gigged in and around the Youngstown, Ohio area and found work at school dances and clubs.
+The incarnation of the band recorded several demos, and released the single "Where Did My World Come From?" on the United Audio label in 1969.

 Markulin left the group to join his cousin Joe in another successful Youngstown band, The Human Beinz.
 Keaggy and Sferra then recruited bass player Daniel Pecchio.
-Pecchio, formerly of the band The Poppy, was also a flute player, a talent that would later be showcased on several Glass Harp's songs.
-Having recorded a new set of demos and signing with new management, the band set out to polish their live act and shop for a recording deal.
+Pecchio, formerly of the band The Poppy, was also a flute player, a talent which later was showcased on several Glass Harp's songs.
+After recording a new set of demos and signing with new management, the band set out to polish their live act and shop for a recording deal.

 A major turning point for the trio was their winning of an Ohio area's "Battle of the Bands", One of the event's judges happened to be an associate of producer Lewis Merenstein, whom he alerted to the threesome.
 Merenstein was persuaded to fly down from New York to listen to the band in concert.
 Upon hearing Glass Harp perform, Merenstein's enthusiastic report resulted in Decca Records signing Glass Harp to a multi-record deal.